 Other names for horsetail are puzzle plant (due to the jointed stems) and scouring rush because of its coarse texture.
 Certain species of horsetail have been used through the centuries for scouring and sanding pots, pans, and even coats of armor.

 Like many types of grass, horsetail is one of the oldest plants on the planet.
 In fact, experts consider it a “living fossil” because it has been in existence for the last 400 million years.

 While there are over 20 different species of horsetail, Equisetum arvensis is the type most used medicinally throughout history.
-Traditional cultures have used horsetail for a variety of ailments relating to bleeding, ulcers, bladder and kidney issues for centuries.
+The ancients Greeks and Romans used horsetail for a variety of ailments relating to bleeding, ulcers, tuberculosis, and treating bladder and kidney issues .

 Horsetail is known for: